 Dipped Shaped Resin Sheets in Freshly Mixed Resin

-Dipping these hand form sheets and another coat of resin adds dimension and texture, the layering and eventual dripping helps form the realistic lock of splashing water
+Dipping these hand-formed sheets in another coat of resin adds dimension and texture.
+The layering- and eventual dripping- helps form the realistic lock of splashing water

 *Your hands will get coated in resin at this point.
-You MUST use gloves made for chemical handling or kitchen cleaning gloves for this part.
+You MUST use gloves made for chemical handling or kitchen cleaning.

-If your resin won’t quite stay put, as resin is known to do, you can add a layer of plastic wrap around the outside of your dips sheet: held in place with a rubber band.
-You’ll need to use plastic wrap that is at least two mil in thickness – I use cut up heavy-duty zip-top bags
+If your resin won’t quite stay put, as resin is known to do, you can add a layer of plastic wrap around the outside of your dipped sheet: held in place with a rubber band.
+You’ll need to use plastic wrap that is at least 2 mil in thickness (I use cut-up heavy-duty zip-top bags).

-by continuing this process with all of my sheets, I can create layers of water like textures to build from later.
-Not all pieces will be used in a project, but making lots of waves gives me plenty of options to chose from in the next step when I’m building the actual splash.
+By continuing this process with all of my sheets, I can create layers of water-like textures to build from later.
+Not all pieces will be used in a project, but making lots of waves gives me plenty of options to choose from in the next step when I’m building the actual splash.

-Allow to cure, then place splash base in Reservoir
+Allow Splashes to cure, then Create a Base in a Reservoir

 Take a little resin wave and place it into a cup or a vessel that is already half-filled with a cured layer of resin.
 I put my resin wave sculptures towards the side and then I pour another layer of flat resin into the vessel.
 Once that layer has cured, the flat layer locks the dimensional resin sheet into place, so I can begin dipping the wave and actually creating a dripping and splashing appearance.